-Plus a longer packstaff can easily take your full weight as you ease down a steep gully with a heavy backpack pushing you forward.
-A friction-fit telescopic walking pole would collapse, or sure feels like it might.
-Like any long staff they’re also handy for prodding boggy-looking ground, fighting off Turkish mastiffs and help with vaulting narrow streams or fording stepping stone rivers in a bid to keep the feet dry.
+Plus a longer packstaff can easily take your weight as you inch downhill with a heavy backpack pushing you forward.
+A cheap telescopic walking pole would collapse, or sure feels like it might.
+Like any long staff they’re also handy for prodding bogs, fighting off Turkish mastiffs plus help with vaulting narrow streams or fording stepping stone rivers in a bid to keep the feet dry.
 Again, a lightweight walking pole may not be stiff enough to do this.
-A packstaff nib weighs not much, costs next to nothing, and works with any four-part paddle, like my Aquabound Manta Ray.
+An MYO packstaff nib weighs 200g, costs next to nothing, and works with any four-part paddle, like my Aquabound Manta Ray.
 There’s even a bloke on ebay who’s partly copied my concept.
 See bottom of the page on how to simply converting an Anfibio Vertex Tour by sawing off the end of a canoe paddle handle of one section and using the other canoe paddle handle section.

 Next, line up the two holes or fit the spring clip and add a collar.
 You don’t want the nib’s striking force impacting on the clip’s button alone.
 I sawed a bit of old fibreglass kayak shaft which was a tight fit on the blue tube, so split it then glued it on.
 That glue didn’t work so well so I roughed it up, more glue then added a couple of rivets.
-The collar also protects the end of the paddle shaft a bit.
+The collar also protects the end of your paddle shaft a bit.
 The actual end ‘nib’ is currently a black plastic screw section.
 Stuff and glue in a bit of cork or other blockage in your nib end (right) to stop the tube slowly filling with mud or stones.
-The nib weighs 128g.
+The nib weighs 137g.